You are here

 What is an IVD medical device?

-Typically, IVDs are pathology tests (and related instrumentation) used to carry out testing on human samples where the results are intended to assist in clinical diagnosis or in making decisions concerning clinical management.
+Typically, IVD medical devices are pathology tests (and related instrumentation) used to carry out testing on human samples where the results are intended to assist in clinical diagnosis or in making decisions concerning clinical management.
+IVD medical devices can also be intended for use by a health professional at the point of care or for use by lay persons for self-testing (note, certain IVD medical devices for self-testing are currently prohibited from supply in Australia).

 Kind of device